utlib/dspace-exams-ingest-scripts/README.md

 ## Installation

 Clone or download the scripts to your local repository.
-Ensure you have a the prequistie software installed before running the scripts.
+Ensure you have a the pre-requistie software installed before running the scripts.

 You must run step1.py before running step2.py, there are more details below about the usage and workflow.

 ## Usage